|

 Finally got to meet with Rob Newberry last night.
 Rob and I have been exchanging notes via Twitter (@RobinThailand and @john_larkin) and also email for some time.
 Rob had been teaching in Thailand and he recently transferred to work here in Singapore with an international school as a director of IT.
 Very nice role indeed.
 We had a jolly good night.
 It always excellent to met members of your network face to face!

-We then cruised into the city and took up a posse in an outside bar to watch the world go by in a seedy part of town.
+We then cruised into the city and took up a posse to watch the world go by.
 Shao Ping and I often had a Mexican meal at the same place and engaged in some people watching.
 Rob and I must have looked out of place last night as I brought along the iPad and we were exchanging notes regarding apps and its use in the classroom.
 We talked about our journeys, music, teaching and working with tech in the classroom.

 More resources for students of Pompeii & Herculaneum